knpuniversity/doctrine-queries/knpu/filters.md

 ## Enabling a Filter Globally

-Through all of this, you might be asking: "What good is a filter if I need to enable it all the time."
+Through all of this, you might be asking: "What good is a filter if I need to enable it all the time".
 Well first, the nice thing about filters is that you *do* have this ability to enable or disable them if you need to.

 To enable a filter globally, you just need to follow these same steps in